theupdateframework/taps/candidate-tuf-versions.md

 ## Changes to delegations

-Delegated targets should be stored in directories with their major spec version just like top level metadata on the repository.
+So that delegated targets can update to new spec versions, delegated targets should be stored in directories with their major spec version just like top level metadata on the repository.
 For each targets metadata file, a TUF client should download the highest supported version.
 This highest supported version will be found using the same procedure as described in [Changes to the update process](#changes-to-the-update-process).

 In order to support this behavior, TUF clients should maintain the ability to parse targets metadata files from old spec versions.
 This can be done through functions that call sections of the old client version and translate these to be used by the new client.
 The client may make an old version obsolete if they choose, but will risk being unable to download new targets from delegations that are not updated.

 ## Updating Trusted Root Metadata

-After a major version change, the client must update their trusted root metadata to the root metadata that complies with the new spec version.
+To allow for future updates after a major version change, the client must update their trusted root metadata to the root metadata that complies with the new spec version.
 To do so, the client first downloads and verifies the current version root metadata file.
 Once verified, this current version root metadata file must be stored as the trusted root metadata.
 In future updates, the client will start from the trusted root metadata when finding the next available update.

 # Security Analysis